The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 psg v liverpool

-PSG all-time best XI
+PSG all-time best XI: Our picks

 Goalkeeper: Bernard Lama